Records are a way to introduce structured data into your team.

 null

-) will be recorded, and you’ll see an error in the logs.If a record column is defined as a “text” but the incoming data is a “number”, the value will be recorded as a “text”, e.g.
+) will be recorded, and you’ll see an error in the logs.If a record field is defined as a “text” but the incoming data is a “number”, the value will be recorded as a “text”, e.g.

 "10"